I come from a family of immigrants. The American way, I guess.

 For some reason I don’t remember (it couldn’t have just been boredom, I had video games for a reason), I decided to join my grandfather back there that day, watching him as he dug up the grass and soil to plant seeds, gripping his shears with gloved hands (unnecessary, honestly; his hands were like gloves on their own).
 Watching him work his way around the plot sparked my interest, his ability to create life from nothingness.
-And he must have seen something in my eyes that day, because he ended up giving me a small patch of his allotted area to plant some fruits.
+And he must have seen something in my eyes, because he ended up giving me a small patch of his allotted area to plant some fruits.

-Changing into yard clothes, I grabbed the pair of gloves and small hand shovel my dad kept in the garage and got in the dirt next to Grandpa, doing everything he told me, digging into the hardened earth and turning it so the soil was nice and thick and black, shoving the seeds deep in and patting the area down, not too tight, room for air and water.
+Changing into yard clothes, I grabbed the pair of gloves and a small hand shovel my dad kept in the garage then got in the dirt next to Grandpa, doing everything he told me, digging into the hardened earth and turning it so the soil was nice and thick and black; shoving the seeds deep in and patting the area down, not too tight, room for air and water.
 And for about a week I was obsessed with the notion that I was growing something on my own, out there every day waiting for a sprout, for the tiny buds to poke up from the soil and expand into edible goods, the way I’d seen my grandfather do for so many years.

 At the end of that week though, all I saw was the same patch of damp soil.
 Flustered, I came at my grandfather like it was his fault, asked him what was going on.
 What’s wrong with the seeds?
 Why’s nothing happening?
 Where’s my damn avocados?
 (I was in high school, so I knew it wasn’t going to grow overnight, I’m not stupid.
-But I did expect to see something)
+But I did expect to see something).

 And my grandfather laughed, sitting on his stool and schucking his peas, gnawing on his piece of sugar cane.
 Told me, in his heavy patois accent: